the-teachingRSE-project/competencies/competencies.md

 ### Addressing environmental sustainability within planetary limits

-The last two decades saw the limits in the attainable miniaturisation of transistor technology approaching, and top chip clock frequency mostly settled [@Sutter2005].
+The last two decades saw transistor technology approach the limits of attainable miniaturisation, and top chip clock frequency begin to plateau [@Sutter2005].
 Nevertheless, popular perception remains fairly unaware of that, and a misleading belief in limitless growth of computing capabilities (storage, computing power, transfer speed) is still widespread.